unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 title: "From Shell Scripts to an Operator-Ready LLM-Ops-Kit"
 date: 2026-09-06 10:00:00 -0500
 categories: [technology]
-tags: [ai, agent-optimization, agent-workflows, llm-ops-kit, local-first, control-plane, devops, macos, ssh, textual]
+tags: [ai, agent-operations, ai-agents, llm-ops-kit, local-first, ai-operations, devops, macos, ssh, textual]
 image: /assets/images/blog/agent-optimization/post-08-operator-ready-llm-ops-kit-hero.png
 excerpt: "The shell scripts worked, but they could not explain the system.
 I turned that useful experiment into a small control plane with one configuration model, inspectable plans, typed lifecycle boundaries, and recovery."
 series: "Local First AI and Agent Operations"